 Pursuant to §593 ACCP, Austrian courts (i.e. the District Court), upon application of a party, shall enforce interim measures ordered by arbitral tribunals.
-This applies to interim or protective measures of arbitral tribunals having their seat in Austria, as well as to measures of tribunals not having their seat in Austria or having the seat not yet determined.
+This applies to interim or protective measures of arbitral tribunals having their seat in Austria, as well as to measures of tribunals not having their seat in Austria or where their seat is not yet determined.